krlmlr/scriptlets/README.md

 ##retry
 Execute command until success, with increasing time intervals between failures.

+##rstudio-here
+Start RStudio with an `.Rproj` project file found in the current directory.

 ##slecho

 Echoes each of its parameters on a single line.